astronomer/docs/astro/deployment-file-reference.md

 ### `deployment.worker_queues`

 The `worker_queues` section defines the [worker queues](configure-worker-queues.md) for a Deployment.
 If you don't enter specific values for the `default` worker queue for a Deployment with CeleryExecutor, default values based on the worker types available on your cluster are applied.
-This section is not applicable to Deployments running KubernetesExecutor.
+This section is not applicable to Deployments running with the Kubernetes executor.

 ### Other fields

 - `scheduler_size` and `is_high_availability` are not applicable to Astro Hybrid.
-- `deployment_type` can be HOSTED_SHARED or HOSTED_DEDICATED for Astro Hosted depending on your [cluster_type](cli/astro-deployment-create.md#options).
-HOSTED_SHARED is another name for `standard` cluster_type and HOSTED_DEDICATED is another name for `dedicated` cluster_type.
-For Astro Hybrid, this will be `HYBRID`.
+- `deployment_type` can be `HOSTED_SHARED` or `HOSTED_DEDICATED` for Astro Hosted depending on your [cluster type](cli/astro-deployment-create.md#options).
+Use `HOSTED_SHARED` for standard clusters and `HOSTED_DEDICATED` for dedicated clusters.
+For Astro Hybrid, the only option is `HYBRID`.
-- `cluster_name` will contain your region name for HOSTED_SHARED `deployment_type` because you are running on a shared or standard cluster.
+- `cluster_name` is be the region name for Hosted standard clusters.
+For Astro Hybrid and Astro Hosted dedicated clusters, it's the name for the cluster that appears in the Cloud UI.